Triforce! Mailbag Special #52: Senile old farts forget where they are

 Well, this has been actually really interesting lately because Bellatro was rated 18.

-And the, in fact, but in opposition to that, games that are violent with loot boxes in, like, you know, are actually having gambling, like Call of Duty and stuff, were rated like 12.
+the in fact, but in opposition to that, games that are violent with loot boxes in, like, you know, are actually having gambling, like Call of Duty and stuff, were rated like 12.
+Yeah.

 And so he campaigned to get it changed.

-And eventually they did change it wow um but it took almost a year or more and and it is because their rating system is very arbitrary yeah and and quite frankly are just out of touch with the reality but it it's again it's it's the gambling is how you should present it right like like for example the there's the pokemon trading card game appropriate which is i love that one is gambling it's gambling i've got multiple cards
+changed and eventually they did change it wow um but it took almost a year or more and and it is because their rating system is very arbitrary yeah and and quite frankly are just out of touch with the reality but it it's again it's it's the gambling is how you should present it right like like for example the there's the pokemon trading card game app right right which is i love that it's gambling it's gambling i've got multiple

-I found a show that ranges from U to 18.
+I found a show that ranges from you to 18.
+Right.

 Wow.